CONSCIOUS CONVERSATIONS: A SERIES ON SEXUAL WELLNESS

 Definition Time, courtesy of Cebara

-There’s a big difference between a cannabis lube and a cannabis sex aid.
-Cannabis lube is meant to be put on and interacted with right away and they rarely have Tetrahydrocannabinol (THC) in them.
+There’s a big difference between traditional lube and a cannabis sex aid.
+Traditional lube is meant to be put on and interacted with right away and they rarely have Tetrahydrocannabinol (THC) in them.
 Topical cannabis sex aids, however, do have THC, which increases blood circulation to whatever area it touches.

 Taking full effect about 10 or 15 minutes after application, cannabis topicals can increase sexual pleasure and can help relax tight pelvic muscles.
 This is a huge help for people with vaginosis or other vaginal tension syndromes.
 But “topical cannabis-based sex aid” doesn’t really roll off the tongue.
 So most people loop both products under the umbrella of cannabis lube.